12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 In Mission Bay, best option for games + events, nice rooftop bar.

-Located in Mission Bay, Luma Hotel is the best option for attending games or events in the area, with a fantastic rooftop bar.
+Located in Mission Bay, Luma Hotel is the best option for attending games or events in the area, with a fantastic rooftop lounge serving Latin American cuisine.
 It’s also close to the UCSF Children’s Hospital—during a tour of the property with their GM, he said that families staying there for treatments were “the true VIPs” 🥹.
-The rooms are spacious and comfortable though not my favorite in terms of design (it was giving me a bit of a modern tech office vibe).
-Still, it’s quiet, clean, convenient, and has great service.
+The rooms are spacious and comfortable though not my favorite in terms of design (it was giving me “modern tech office vibe”).
+Still, it’s quiet, clean, convenient, has great service, and the rooftop bar and restaurant is a nice bonus.

 The Battery